-- District/school personnel educate themselves about students, their families, and the community.
-(A2) - 2.
-District/school advocates for all students fairly and allows access to relationships and opportunities that will support their success. - Culturally responsive materials and resources are integrated in the learning environment.
-(H3 LE3) - 4.
-All families; and especially historically underrepresented groups are encouraged to join in leadership roles and share their expertise.
+- District/school advocates for all students fairly and allows access to relationships and opportunities that will support their success. - Culturally responsive materials and resources are integrated in the learning environment. (\H3 \\LE3) - 3.
+All families and especially historically underrepresented groups are encouraged to join in leadership roles and share their expertise. - 4.
+Professional development incorporates effective family engagement practices; cultural proficiency of community; and Diversity, Equity, Inclusion, and Accessibility (DEIA).

-- Professionally development incorporates effective family engagement practices;, cultural proficiency of community;, and Diversity, Equity, Inclusion, and Accessibility (DEIA). - 6.
-District/school personnel invite parent/caregiver opinions on school climate and transparently engage families in areas of opportunity and improvement.
+5. District/school personnel invite parent/caregiver opinions on school climate and transparently engage families in areas of opportunity and improvement.